-Because so many things feel fresh and new, it’s also a great time to rethink and refresh your team building ideas.
-This is especially true if you have new people who have joined since the pandemic and are beginning to work with their new colleagues in person for the first time.
+The work environment has diversified in recent years.
+Nowadays, it’s common for teams to work in-person, remotely, or hybrid.
+Regardless of which work structure you have for your employees, it’s always a plus to brainstorm team building ideas or rethink and refresh previous team building activities.
+This is especially true if you have new people who have joined your organization and are beginning to work with colleagues for the first time.

-When it comes to returning to the office, team building exercises give you a chance to tap your creative thinking.
-You can find ways to foster collaboration virtually and in person.
+When it comes to team building exercises, you get the chance to tap into your creative thinking, finding ways to foster collaboration with in-person teams and virtually.
 For example, if you decide to play an online game, employees in-office and working from home can both participate.

-Constructing a memory wall is a fantastic ice breaker and reconnection tool.
+Building a memory wall is a fantastic icebreaker and connection tool.
 Have employees collect photos of previous outings and team-building activities and pin them on a wall in the workplace where people commonly gather and socialize.
-Some potential locations include the break room or near the water cooler.
+Potential locations include the break room or near the water cooler.

-If you have a lot of new hires, you can also have team members write down on a notecard what they are most looking forward to this upcoming year and what their goals are.
+If you have a lot of new hires, you can also have team members write down on a notecard or on post-it notes what they are most looking forward to this upcoming year, sharing their personal goals.
 When you have group staff meetings, you can ask employees to share their progress.

 Sometimes it helps to do something out of the office.
 For an inclusive team building exercise that intersects with company culture and values, hold a volunteer day.
-This team building event can also act as free promotion for your company for its community service.
+This team building event could also act as a free promotion for your company for its community service.

 First, you’ll want to pick a location to volunteer at.
 This can be an animal shelter, soup kitchen, or another worthy cause.
 To further engage your colleagues, you can even vote on your preferred action.
 Or you can choose a different cause for each department or team, since small groups can be easier to manage.